 - Vitamin C -- One well-designed animal study suggested that vitamin C may have some beneficial effect on frostbite when combined with standard medical treatment.

 - Antioxidants -- When taken prior to cold exposure, antioxidants may help protect against development of frostbite or other cold related injuries.

-You may use herbs along with conventional medical treatment for frostbite under a qualified practitioner, but you should never use herbs to self treat the condition.
+You may use herbs along with conventional medical treatment for frostbite under the supervision of a qualified practitioner, but you should never use herbs to self-treat the condition.
 Speak to your physician before using any herbal therapies to make sure they are right for you, and that they do not interfere with conventional treatment.

-- Poplar buds (Populus spp. including P. nigra, P. canadensis, and P.tacamahaca), also known as balm of Gilead and balm of Mecca, may be used in mild cases of frostbite as an ointment or other topical formula (containing 20 - 30% bud exudate) to alleviate the pain and reduce the risk of infection associated with frostbite.
+- Poplar buds (Populus spp. including P. nigra, P. canadensis, and P. tacamahaca ), also known as balm of Gilead and balm of Mecca, may be used in mild cases of frostbite as an ointment or other topical formula (containing 20 to 30% bud exudate) to alleviate the pain and reduce the risk of infection associated with frostbite.